top of page

 Since you are likely reading this because you are a querying writer, this article is concerned with the first purpose, but it’s helpful to understand how they’re used later when you’re considering what to choose for your query letter.
 It makes an agent’s life easier if they can use the same novel comp you queried them with when they send out letters to editors.
 And if your comps are catchy and perfect fits, the publisher may use them for ad copy as well.

-Where to put them in your query letter
+Where to Put Them in Your Query letter

-Put your comps in the paragraph where you specify your novel’s wordcount and genre.
+Put your comps in the metadata paragraph where you specify your novel’s wordcount and genre.
 Keep the comps to one sentence; this can be as simple as “X meets Y,” though it helps if you point out what aspects of the comp are similar to your novel (e.g. “the anxiety-ridden hero and sweet romance of X meets the music-themed magic system of Y”).
 Here are some examples taken straight out of successful query letters.

 “Think The Time Traveler’s Wife as written by Nick Hornby with a dash of Torchwood.”